Authority: Executive Vice Chancellor and Provost

 2.1 The Department of Entomology and Plant Pathology provides leadership in the generation and dissemination of information on arthropods and plant-associated microbes.
 Faculty in the department are committed to improving the quality of life by promoting the beneficial aspects of arthropods and plant-associated microbes and mitigating negative impacts they have on plant health, human and animal health, and quality of human life.
 They have responsibilities in teaching, research, extension, outreach, and service.
 They create a blend of interactive, fundamental and applied research and extension programs that characterizes the department and is uniquely designed to advance science and to solve problems of our citizens in urban, rural, and industrial environments, and to make the solutions available for implementation.
 The promotion of entomological and plant pathological knowledge to students through our teaching programs is approached with equal seriousness and standards of quality.
 Faculty members are also expected to further their disciplines by providing service to their professional societies by serving as officers or on committees, serving as editors and reviewers for professional journals or other professional publication outlets, and serving on study and review panels for governmental agencies and funding organizations.

-2.2 The range and depth of each faculty member’s responsibilities are refined and updated annually according to changes in the academic, research, and outreach environments, and are described in the Statement of Mutual Expectations (SME), which is reviewed and revised, as needed, via a collaborative process between the faculty member and Department Head.
+2.2 The range and depth of each faculty member’s responsibilities are refined and updated annually according to changes in the academic, research, and outreach environments, and are described in the Statement of Faculty Responsibility (SME), which is reviewed and revised, as needed, via a collaborative process between the faculty member and Department Head.

 3. General standards